ionos-cloud/crossplane-provider-ionoscloud/docs/api/compute-engine/cubeserver.md

 * `datacenterConfig` (object)
 	* description: DatacenterConfig contains information about the datacenter resource on which the server will be created.
 	* properties:
+		* `datacenterId` (string)
+			* description: DatacenterID is the ID of the Datacenter on which the resource will be created.
+It needs to be provided via directly or via reference.
+			* format: uuid
 		* `datacenterIdRef` (object)
 			* description: DatacenterIDRef references to a Datacenter to retrieve its ID.
 			* properties: